-Hello Folks, I’m Tariq Khurshid and I lead on the website’s Service Desk, Change & Release management.
-In this post I’d like to share with you the recent success we have had using “blue-green” release and deployment in the new website.
+Thanks for popping by, I’m Tariq Khurshid and lead on the website (www.tfl.gov.uk), Service Desk, Change & Release Management.
+In this blog I’d like to share with you the success we have enjoyed using the “blue/green” approach for software release and deployment in the new website.

 O2 have carried out a network update which should resolve this issue.
 To activate the update you may need to turn ‘flight mode’ on and off before refreshing the TfL website.
 After that it should work fine.